mongodb/libbson/doc/bson_reader_read_func_t.rst

 Description
 -----------

-A callback function that will be called by :symbol:`bson_reader_t <bson_reader_t>` to read the next chunk of data from the underlying opaque file descriptor.
+A callback function that will be called by :symbol:`bson_reader_t` to read the next chunk of data from the underlying opaque file descriptor.

 This function is meant to operate similar to the ``read(2)`` function as part of libc on UNIX-like systems.